Shay Copple, M.S., CCC-SLP-

 Natalie Facchinello is a bilingual Licensed Speech-Language Pathology Assistant.
 She received her Bachelor of Arts in Communicative Disorders from California State University, Los Angeles and is currently working on a Master of Arts in Teaching from the University of Southern California.
 With experience in both private practice and school-based settings, she is passionate about working with children and helping them reach their full potential.
 Playing a part in a child’s progress, and celebrating that progress, is especially gratifying to Natalie.
 She has experience working with children with a variety of speech and language disorders including autism, developmental delays, expressive/receptive language disorders, apraxia of Speech and articulation/phonological disorders.
 In her free time, she enjoys spending time with her husband, family, hiking and thrift shopping!

 Carla Averill is one of the friendly faces you will see when checking in at our clinic.
 She prides herself in being the office Grandma. :) She retired from 30 years with the State of Oregon and thoroughly enjoys all of the families and children who come to Creating Pathways Pediatric Therapy.
-In her free time, Carla loves to spend time with her family, ride horses, and camping.
+In her free time, Carla loves to spend time with her family, ride horses, and go camping.

 Kiran Pattani, COTA/L

 Kiran Pattani is a Certified Occupational Therapy Assistant.
-She earned her Bachelor of Science in Psychology from George Fox University.
+She earned her Bachelor of Arts in Psychology from George Fox University.
 Following graduation she worked as a direct support professional, which is when she decided to pursue a career in occupational therapy.
 She graduated from Linn-Benton Community College with her Associate's of Applied Science in Occupational Therapy.
 Kiran is skilled in working with children who experience sensory processing disorder and fine/gross motor delays.
 In her free time she enjoys traveling, and spending time with her friends.

 Jamie Ruiz is the Office Manager at Creating Pathways Pediatric Therapy.
 She is a skilled professional who enjoys working with families during their journey in the pediatric therapy world.
 She has extensive experience helping families work through the insurance maze.
 Jamie enjoys spending time with her family and friends.
 Her three young children keep her busy and full of joy.